“The least I can do is speak out for those who cannot speak for themselves.”

 16. Go to organizations like African Wildlife Association or Saving Species and investigate many options for donation, volunteering, travel, land purchases, and other ways these sort of organization are working around the world with local people to help save wildlife habitats and prevent extinction of endangered species.

 17. Make a specific species your cause.
 Learn about and then advocate for it in any number of ways.
 Lemurs, cheetahs, abuse and slaughter of U.S. wild horses, the list is endless.
-Choose a species and advocate for it in your way as much as you can find ways to do so.
+Choose a species and advocate for it in your way.

 18. Share your love of an animal, animals, wildlife, or just the outdoors, with young people.
 They may be your relatives, friends, or local community children or inner city children.
 It will all make a difference.